 In the first practicum year, students who begin in the summer enroll sequentially in PSY 270A and PSY 270B in the summer, PSY 2701 and PSY 2703 in the fall, and PSY 2702 and PSY 2704 in the winter.
 By contrast, in the first practicum year, students who begin in the fall enroll sequentially in PSY 2701 and PSY 2703 in the fall, PSY 2702 and PSY 2704 in the winter, and PSY 270A and PSY 270B in the summer.
-In the second practicum year, students who begin in the summer enroll sequentially in PSY 370A and PSY 370B in the summer, PSY 3701 and PSY 3703 in the fall, and PSY 3702 and PSY 3704 in the winter.
-By contrast, in the second practicum year, students who begin in the fall enroll sequentially in PSY 3701 and PSY 3703 in the fall, PSY 3702 and PSY 3704 in the winter, and PSY 370A and PSY 370B in the summer.
+In the second practicum year, students who begin in the summer enroll sequentially in PSY 370A and PSY 370A and PSY 370B in the summer.
+By contrast, in the fall, and PSY 3701 and PSY 370A and PSY 370A in the winter.
+By contrast, in the second practicum year, students who begin in the fall, PSY 3702 and PSY 3704 in the winter.
+By contrast, in the second practicum year, students who begin in the fall enroll sequentially in PSY 3703 in the fall, PSY 3702 and PSY 3704 in the winter.
+By contrast, in the second practicum year, students who begin in the fall enroll sequentially in PSY 3703 in the fall, PSY 3702 and PSY 3704 in the winter, and PSY 370A and PSY 370B in the summer.
 Eligibility for practicum is determined by successful completion of all prerequisite courses for practicum placement listed below and by meeting all of the College of Psychology Core Performance Standards for Admissions and Progress (outlined elsewhere in this handbook).
 Policies regarding practicum selection and assignment, performance evaluation, problem resolution, and related matters can be found in the Handbook of Doctoral Practicum Training at https://psychology.nova.edu/students/current-students.html